Mike Perry (artist): Career

-Mike Perry, a studio artist whose work is rooted in popular culture, "is king" of working in many mediums as an illustrator, typographer, sculptor, animator, painter, curator and producer.
-His fluorescent color, busy, organic and playful work looks "like hand-drawn doodles," patterns and type.

 Perry's work from 2004 to 2011 was collected in the 2012 monograph for Rizzoli, Wondering Around Wandering.
 Excited about the publication and wanting to turn it into a bigger, communal and free event, he developed "an unprecedented" and "unlikely" three month long, pop-up community art space in a 7,000-square-foot warehouse in Crown Heights.
 Perry noted that his inspiration for the project, run by volunteers, came from the fact that "he doesn’t see a lot of support or room for work like his in the galleries and institutions of today’s art world"; Perry "connected that attitude to an absence of more zine, print, and t-shirt shops — alternative spaces, essentially, that function so often as both communal and artistic (and commercial) loci."
 A Kickstarter campaign for the event raised $32,000 in a month.
 The community-centered space featured classes, workshops, performances and work by local artists.
 Seven hundred people came to the opening.

 He has taught at Minneapolis College of Art and Design in Minneapolis, Maryland Institute College of Art in Baltimore, the University of the Arts in Philadelphia, Pennsylvania and Parsons School of Design in New York City.
 A featured speaker at conferences, Perry has been interviewed extensively about the issues of working as a freelance artist.
 Brand consulting work as creative director and designer includes projects for The New York Times, Dolby, Jameson, the Tonight Show, Facebook, Microsoft, Honda and Insound.
 His many designs for brands include sneakers for Nike and custom glassware for Duvel.